Korean MMA fighters have been a force to reckon with for nearly two decades.

 Honorable Mention: Sung Hoon Choo (Yoshihiro Akiyama AKA Sexiyama)

-He never won the big one, but fought to close losses against Michael Bisping (had him rocked early in the fight) and Jake Shields.
+He never won the big one in the UFC, but fought to close losses against Michael Bisping (had him rocked early in the fight) and Jake Shields.

 He did win the Sherdog message boards for a while, because the mere mention of him would lead to a chain of Sexiyama jokes.